zmr-software/FlowBalance/README.md

 **To report bugs, errors, or unexpected application behavior.**

-**Guide:** Please include the App Version, the Operating System, and if reporting an error, describe the steps to reproduce it.
+**Guide:** Please include the App Version, the Version of the Operating System, and if reporting an error, describe the steps to reproduce it.
 Your feedback is crucial!

 * **Email:** helpZMR+flowbalance@proton.me